rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/reaction-shops.md

 original_id: reaction-shops
 ---

-Reaction Commerce supports both single tenant (marketplace) and marketplace merchants (shops).
+Demand Cluster supports both single tenant (marketplace) and marketplace merchants (shops).

-For other implementations, see: [#357](https://github.com/reactioncommerce/reaction/issues/357)
+For other implementations, see: [#357]

 The default shop installation data is loaded from `/private/data/Shops.json`.